- Digital Media

 Please note: if you wish a personal appointment, this must be made in advance.

 You need valid medical insurance to be able to study in Germany.
 This law applies until the completion of a 14th semester or until the age of 30.
-Please check before application whether your medical insurance in your home country offers coverage in Germany or not.
 You cannot enrol at the University without valid medical insurance.

 Find out more about the German statutory medical insurance system here.

-Scholarship holders, such as DAAD, are likely to have medical insurance for the duration of the stay in Germany through a group insurance policy.
+You have medical insurance for the duration of your stay in Germany through a group insurance policy.
 This will be stated in your scholarship documents.
 Please bring the relevant proof of coverage with you when you enrol.
 Further information can be found here: www.daad.de/versicherung/

 In Germany you are liable by law for damages you cause, for example damage to your landlord's property.
 This can result in very high costs, therefore private liability insurance is extremely important.